ppone/docs/accounting/quickbooks-desktop.md

 ### Error Messages

+#### Could not start QuickBooks

-1. **Could not start QuickBooks**.
-You will run into this error is QuickBooks is not open, and you are run the sync through the web connector.
-To remedy you can give the sync the ability to login automatically into QuickBooks, even when QuickBooks is closed.
+You will run into this error if QuickBooks is not open, and you are running the sync through the web connector.
+The remedy is to give the sync the ability to login automatically into QuickBooks, even when QuickBooks is closed.

-In QuickBooks go to Edit > Preferences > Integrated Applications and then select properties under the connected integration.
-In properties, choose "Allow this application to login automatically."
-You will need to do this for the **Invoice Sync** and **Payment Sync**.
+In QuickBooks go to **Edit** > **Preferences** > **Integrated Applications** and then click **Properties** under the connected integration.
+In the properties screen, choose "Allow this application to login automatically."
+You will need to do this for the *Invoice Sync* and *Payment Sync*.

   [![QuickBooks Desktop Enable Auto Integration Login](../img/quickbooks-desktop-auto-login-integration.png)](../img/quickbooks-desktop-auto-login-integration.png)